 Do not think that I have come to abolish the law or the prophets.
 I have come not to abolish but to fulfill.

 As Christians, we are bound to follow moral law both because it is unchanging and because Christ commands it.
-We are not bound to ceremonial law because Jesus created the New Covenant with us as expressed in the New Testament; obeying these laws simply because the Bible says so ignores the context of overall Scripture, specifically, Christ’s sacrifice for us.
+We are not bound to ceremonial law because Jesus established the New Covenant with us as expressed in the New Testament; obeying these laws simply because the Bible says so ignores the context of overall Scripture, specifically, Christ’s sacrifice for us.
 We are not bound to civil law because they are not the laws of the land we live in (keeping in mind that God’s law always supersedes the law of the land).

 It can be challenging to determine where the commands of the Old Testament fit, but we can come to understand these truths through prayer, guidance by the Holy Spirit, and guidance from someone with the appropriate authority (the Church).